 Melissa Benn: The Guardian

-Mary O'Hara is an award-winning social affairs journalist (Including Mind Journalist of the Year and Highly Commended European Diversity Journalist of the Year 2013).
-She writes about health, poverty and social justice for publications including The Guardian and The Observer.
+Mary O'Hara is an award-winning social affairs journalist.
+She writes about health, poverty and social justice for publications including The Guardian and Observer.
 Since 2014 she has been a rapporteur on disability for the EU Commission.

 Mary was educated at St. Louise's Comprehensive on the Falls Road in Belfast and at Magdalene College Cambridge where she read social and political science.
 In 2010 she was an Alistair Cooke Fulbright Scholar at UC Berkeley, California where she conducted research on press coverage of mental illness and suicide.
-She is a fellow of the Royal Society for the Arts and trustee of the charity, Arts Emergency.
-She is also co-founder and chair of The David Nobbs Charitable Trust.
+She is a fellow of the Royal Society for the Arts and is currently media liaison for the Southern California Fulbright Association.
+She is trustee of the charity, Arts Emergency and also co-founder and chair of The David Nobbs Memorial Trust.

 About the Book